-If you are ready to move on to the next step, ask her out again.
-Why are you interested in her though?
+If you are ready to move on to the next step, then ask her out again.
+First ask yourself: why am I interested in her?
 Is it her looks alone?
 If that’s the case, shut it down right now because things are going to fail in the future.
 Is it her personality?
 Is she charming?
-Can you see her as the future step-mother of your kids?
-You might have already gone through these questions in your head; and if so, you’re on the right track.
+Can you see her as the future step-mother of your kids (if you have any)?
+And no, it’s not too early to ask that question.
+Its always good to think ahead.
+You might have already gone through these questions in your head; and if so, you’re on the right track!

 For this date, do something physical.
 I’m not saying to take MMA lessons or go four-wheeling.
 Walk down the beach or around a park.
 Go on a leisurely bike ride on a bike path (wearing helmets!).
-Don’t go to the movies or to one of your homes.
+Don’t go out with another couple or to one of your homes.
 Go to a place where there are still plenty of people but where you guys can have some privacy to interact.

 Before you guys part ways, remember to plan to meet again.
 Like I said before, if you’ve already gotten to this point in your friendship, odds are you’ve gotten past the first obstacle: growing comfortable with each other.

 This should be the time when you ask her out on an official date.
 Call her up and let her know you want to go out.
 Hopefully she’ll agree!
 DON’T and I mean DON’T text her!
 Show her that she means more to you and you’re willing to be a man and ask her out!
 Wear something nice but not too formal.
 Put on some nice pants and a button up, long sleeve shirt.
 Go to the movies or go see a play or a musical.
 Plan to take her out for coffee or dessert afterwards.
 Pick her up in your car but make sure you clean it out ahead of time.
 How you present yourself will say a lot about how you treat other people.